Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 BalanceDecreasingTransaction

-Information describing a transaction that either decreases the balance for a specified address.
+Information describing a transaction that either decreases the balance for a specified address or is signed by the source address.

 A transaction is considered "balance decreasing" for the specified address if: